getting-startedgamificationtutorialapiquickstart

 Step 2: Configure your project

 Before tracking events, define what actions are worth XP and what your level thresholds look like.
-You can do this through the admin console UI or programmatically via the API.
+All of this is configured through the admin console -- no code deployment required.

 Define XP rules